Rummage for a bargain

 Although smaller than its namesake, the Hermitage Amsterdam ought to be on everyone’s cultural bucket list, Russian-history buff or not.
 The building that is now the museum spent the first three centuries of its life as a home for the elderly, and extensive renovation since then has turned in into an architectural beauty, without taking away any of its history.
 You can relive that story in one of the museum’s two permanent exhibitions, the other being a room dedicated to Dutch-Russian relations.
 It's a treat to catch a performance at the Dutch National Opera & Ballet.
 The schedule is usually extensive, although, if you’re here early enough to attend the season's opening Gala, it's well worth packing your black tie for.

-Explore more of De Plantage, or check out some other Amsterdam neighbourhoods!
+Explore more activities and events in this beautiful neighbourhood on the De Plantage website. or check out some other Amsterdam neighbourhoods!